AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab2.md

 ![Gateway](images/lab2-6-gateway.png)

-However, `BU1` and `BU2` are still not connected.
-SSH to `BU1` Bastion and leave a continuous ping session running in a terminal window destined to `BU2` App.
+However, `bu1` and `bu2` are still not connected.
+SSH to `BU1 Bastion` and leave a continuous ping session running in a terminal window destined to the `BU2 App`'s private IP.
+This will not work at this point since the networks are not connected.

 ## Configure a Connection Policy

-Connect BU1 to BU2 by uncommenting this block of code at the bottom of main.tf.
+Connect `bu1` to `bu2` by uncommenting this block of code at the bottom of `'main.tf'`.

 ```{code-cell} terraform
 # resource "aviatrix_segmentation_network_domain_connection_policy" "ace_automation" {